JanuaryLabs/serverize/src/pages/guides/astro.md

 ---
 layout: ../../layouts/BlogPostLayout.astro
-title: 'Deploy Nuxt.js to Serverize'
+title: 'Deploy Astro to Serverize'
-subtitle: 'Learn how to Serverize your Nuxt.js with different build modes (SSG, SSR, SPA)'
+subtitle: 'Learn how to Serverize your Astro with different build modes (server, hybrid, and static)'
 author: 'Adam Koskovki'
 date: '2024-10-22T00:00:00.000Z'
 ---